InsaneNaman/astro-paper-portfolio/src/content/blog/getting-started-with-bun.md

 > A tool which run your tests like Vitest, jest etc

 Both Node.js and Bun now come equipped with native test runners, providing seamless tooling to execute your tests.
-Unlike Jest, where additional integration is required for [TypeScript](https://www.typescriptlang.org/) tests due to Node.js not transpiling TS by default, Bun's built-in TypeScript support simplifies running tests without the need for extra configuration. `[Jest](https://jestjs.io/)/[Vitest](https://vitest.dev/) also takes more time to run the same tests.
+Unlike Jest, where additional integration is required for [TypeScript](https://www.typescriptlang.org/) tests due to Node.js not transpiling TS by default, Bun's built-in TypeScript support simplifies running tests without the need for extra configuration.
+[Jest](https://jestjs.io/) / [Vitest](https://vitest.dev/) `also takes more time to run the same tests.
 So, choose native wherever you can.`

 ### And much more